hadimc/AM-treetool/README.md

                like obtaining an Identity Management admin token or not and whether to export/import referenced email templates or how to walk through the tenant admin login flow of Identity Cloud and skip MFA.
+    -n         No Re-UUID, i.e., import does not generate new UUIDs for (inner)nodes.
+               Used to update existing trees/nodes instead of cloneing them.
+    --no-email Do not export/import email templates.

     Run ./amtree.sh without any parameters to display this usage information.